What is it?

 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: Do not use ashwagandha if you are pregnant.
-It is rated LIKELY UNSAFE during pregnancy.
+Special precautions & warnings:Pregnancy and breast-feeding: It is LIKELY UNSAFE to use ashwagandha when pregnant.
 There is some evidence that ashwagandha might cause miscarriages.
-Not enough is known about the use of ashwagandha during breast-feeding.
+There isn't enough reliable information to know if ashwagandha is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Ashwagandha might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it's best to avoid using ashwagandha.